bazelbuild/bazel/ESOF-docs/REPORT.md

 Incremental development and delevery process develop the system in increments and evaluate each increment before proceeding to the development of the next increment.

 ## Comment about Software Process used ##

+Benefits:
+* The cost of accommodating changing customer requirements is reduced.
+* Less documentation to change
+* Unstable requirements can be left for later stages of development
+* More frequent and early customer feedback
+* Customer value can be delivered with each increment so system functionality is available earlier.
+* Early increments act as a prototype to help elicit requirements for later increments.
+* Lower risk of overall project failure.
+* The highest priority system services tend to receive the most testing.

+Problems:
+* System structure tends to degrade as new increments are added.
+* Unless time and money is spent on refactoring to improve the software, regular change tends to corrupt its structure.
+Incorporating further software changes becomes increasingly difficult and costly.
+* It can be hard to identify upfront common facilities that are needed by all increments, so level of reuse may be suboptimal.
+* Incremental delivery may not be possible for replacement systems as increments have less functionality than the system being replaced.
+* The nature of incremental development of the specification together with the software may be not be adequate for establishing a development contract at the begin.